 17. Install Your Appliances In Your Island

 When you are building your island, it may be best to consider adding some of your appliances to your island—especially if your kitchen is small.
 This way you won’t have to take up additional space with your appliances.
 The appliances which are most commonly built into islands include sinks, dishwashers, and stove tops.
-Or you can do all three, like this kitchen island on Digs Digs.

 18. Put Pans Above Your Island